dhis2/dhis2-rtl-bookmarklet/README.md

 changing `url_to_dhis_2_instance`, `user` and `password` to the values from your DHIS2 instance.

-3. In the browser, go to `https://url_to_dhis_2_instance/api/files/style` and you should be able to see the CSS file you uploaded.
+3. In the browser, go to `https://url_to_dhis_2_instance/api/files/style` and you should be able to see the CSS file you just uploaded.

 4. Then go to a form, and do a hard refresh ("Empty cache and hard reload"  in Chrome), and the forms should then display right-to-left, with the styles applied to it.
 It's important to do a hard refresh, as otherwise the previous CSS will be cached and served instead.